Teradata/developer-resources/docs/resources/aws-requirements.md

 # AWS account requirements

+Before you install AI Unlimited, address these items.

+## Prepare your AWS account

 - Work with your cloud admin to ensure you have the [IAM](https://aws.amazon.com/iam/) permissions you need to create the cloud resources defined in the [AI Unlimited template](https://github.com/Teradata/ai-unlimited/tree/develop/deployments/aws/templates/ai-unlimited).

 - If you'll need to access the manager instance to run commands or debug, you can connect to it one of these ways: